-You may want to ask students to write out the conjectures that they come up with on chart papers and make posters that can be displayed in the classroom or Math Lab.

-If the students are not coming up with patterns (8), (9) and (10) they can be ignored or let only the interested students pursue these patterns, They need not be imposed on all students.
-The proofs or statements related to them are marked with an asterisk mark () in the subsequent document but make sure that they notice patterns (11) - (14).
-The students may come up with many other patterns other than those listed here.
+To engage the students more, you could ask the students to write out the conjectures that they have found on chart papers.
+These posters that can be displayed in the classroom or Math Lab.
+If some students do not find the patterns (8), (9) and (10) then let only the interested students pursue these patterns.
+The proofs or statements related to these conjectures are marked with an asterisk () in the subsequent sections.
+Make sure that they notice patterns (11) - (15).
+The students might find many more patterns other than those listed here.
 Write them all on the board.